jrvaughan917/JRV_RetailManagementDatabase/README.md

 Purposes:

-Access Microsoft SQL Server in C++
+Access Microsoft SQL Server in C++ using SQL queries

-Provide interface for project database
+Provide interface for database of simulated retail store

 Allows users different levels of access (admin, manager, and cashier).